squidfunk/mkdocs-material/docs/blog/2021/search-better-faster-smaller.md

 3. __Indexing__: As a final step, each section is indexed.
 When querying the index, if a search query includes one of the tokens as returned by step 2., the section is considered to be part of the search result and passed to the main thread.

 Now, that's basically how the search worker operates.
-Sure, there's a little more magic involved, e.g. search results are [post-processed][13] and [rescored][14] to account for some shortcomings of [lunr][6], but in general this is how search results get into and out of the index.
+Sure, there's a little more magic involved, e.g. search results are [post-processed][13] and [rescored][14] to account for some shortcomings of [lunr][6], but in general this is how data gets into and out of the index.

   [9]: https://github.com/squidfunk/mkdocs-material/blob/ec7ccd2b2d15dd033740f388912f7be7738feec2/src/assets/javascripts/integrations/search/document/index.ts#L68-L71
   [10]: https://squidfunk.github.io/mkdocs-material/upgrading/#upgrading-from-4x-to-5x